CIDS-484-Spring-2024/Finance-Manager/README.md

 * Randy created the post request to store form data in the database
 * Randy filled out and styled the about us page from John's writing
 * Colton created stored procedures and tables to hold form information
-* Colton helped write logic for the user form POST API
+* Colton helped write logic for the user form POST API endpoint
-* Colton created backup for database with an email account, as well as management through Percona.
+* Colton created a backup for the database with an email account, as well as management through Percona.

 # Current Progress as of 2/28/2024